Byron McKeeby: Education

+McKeeby’s Tamarind edition lithographs also fell under the Tamarind Collector’s Agreement (1961-1965), where the first seven sets were sold to collectors with six month subscriptions.

-Post M.F.A McKeeby was awarded a Tamarind Institute Artist-Teacher Fellow in 1965 where he was mentored by Garo Antreasian deepening his interest and expertise in Lithography.
-Guiding principles of the Tamarind Institute of creating master artist-printers, embracing diversity of style and fostering collaboration were employed in Fall of 1965 when McKeeby joined the University of Tennessee, Knoxville, Art Department (now called the School of Art).
+The guiding principles of the Tamarind Institute of creating master artist-printers, embracing diversity of style and fostering collaboration were employed in Fall of 1965 when McKeeby joined the University of Tennessee, Knoxville, Art Department (now called the School of Art).
 There he became professor and head of the printmaking program until his death.

 Family

-Byron and Ana McKeeby were married from 1964 to 1981, with two sons.
-Upon Byron's untimely death in 1984, he left sons Paulo and Neal, who had influenced his imagery.
+McKeeby and Ana McKeeby were married from 1964 to 1981, with two sons.
+Upon McKeeby's death on November 3, 1984, in Knoxville, Tennessee of diabetes, he left sons Paulo and Neal, who had influenced his imagery.